kallioli/OC-Project1/README.md

-# Projet 1 OpenClassrooms
+# OpenClassrooms Project 1
-## Intégrer la maquette du site d'une agence web
+## Integrate the layout of a web agency's site

-### Projet Validé :white_check_mark:
+### Validated Project :white_check_mark:
 https://webagency.kevinallioli.com/

-Vous venez d'être embauché(e) par une agence Web, la WebAgency, qui réalise des sites web pour différents clients.
+You have just been hired by a web agency, the WebAgency, which creates websites for various clients.
-Cependant, ils reconnaissent eux-mêmes que leur site actuel est vieillissant car ils ont peu de temps pour travailler dessus.
+However, they themselves recognize that their current site is aging because they have little time to work on it.
-Certes, il paraît que les cordonniers sont les plus mal chaussés, mais tout de même...
+Of course, it seems that shoemakers have the worst shoes, but still...

-On vous propose donc, pour votre première mission, de vous occuper de la refonte du site de l'agence.
+So, for your first mission, we propose you to take care of the redesign of the agency's website.

-Le site doit tenir sur une page avec un menu qui reste visible, en haut de la page, meme lorsque l'on se déplace dans la page.
+The site must fit on a page with a menu that remains visible, at the top of the page, even when you move around the page.
-Les différentes sections attendues sont :
+The different sections expected are :

-* Un premier écran d'accueil de bienvenue, très visuel
+* A first welcome screen, very visual
-* La liste des services offerts par l'agence
+* The list of services offered by the agency
-* Des exemples de projets déjà réalisés
+* Examples of projects already completed
-* Une carte avec un formulaire de contact (on ne vous demande pas de faire marcher le formulaire, juste de l'afficher).
+* A card with a contact form (we don't ask you to run the form, just to display it).

-### Référentiel d'évaluation
+### Evaluation referential

-**Définir le contenu d'une page web à partir d'une maquette**
+**Define the content of a web page from a mock-up**

-* L'ensemble du contenu défini par la maquette est présent
+* All the content defined by the model is present
-* Le contenu texte est pertinent et grammaticalement correct
+* Text content is relevant and grammatically correct
-* L'aspect visuel correspond à la maquette sur écran d'ordinateur
+* The visual appearance corresponds to the computer screen model.
-* La maquette est adaptée de manière pertinente sur un terminal mobile
+* The model is adapted in a relevant way on a mobile terminal.

-**Coder la structure d'une page web en HTML**
+### Coding the structure of a web page in HTML

-* La page HTML passe la validation w3c HTML sans erreur
+* HTML page passes w3c HTML validation without error
-* Les balises HTML sont définies avec la sémantique HTML 5 pertinente
+* HTML tags are defined with the relevant HTML 5 semantics
-* Les icônes sont crées avec un outil pertinent, type  font-awesome
+* The icons are created with a relevant tool, such as font-awesome.

-**Coder la présentation d'une page web en CSS**
+### Coding the presentation of a web page in CSS

-* Le code CSS passe la validation w3c CSS
+* CSS code passes w3c CSS validation
-* Le code CSS est écrit dans un ou plusieurs fichier CSS
+* The CSS code is written in one or more CSS files.
-* Aucun code CSS n'est appliqué via un attribut style  dans une balise HTML
+* No CSS code is applied via a style attribute in an HTML tag.
-* La zone avec le menu reste visible, en haut de la page, même lorsque l'on se déplace dans la page
+* The area with the menu remains visible, at the top of the page, even when you move around the page.

-**Gérer la responsivité avec les Media Queries**
+### Manage responsiveness with Media Queries

-* Le viewport est configuré dans l'en-tête de la page HTML
+* The viewport is configured in the header of the HTML page.
-* (Au moins) Un breakpoint pertinent est défini
+* (At least) A relevant breakpoint is defined
-* Des règles CSS @media  et/ou des feuilles de styles dédiées identifiées par un attribut mediasont utilisées
+* CSS @Media rules and/or dedicated style sheets identified by a media attribute are used.
-* Aucun Framework (type Bootstrap) n'est utilisé pour ce projet
+* No Framework (Bootstrap type) is used for this project.